 of course you will need to install Windows Server with Desktop Experience), most of the new features are hidden somewhat under the hood.

-Update: As described in Operating Systems Compatibility for System Center 2016 it seems as if Service Manager 2016 supports both Windows Server 2016 and Windows Server 2016 with Desktop Experience.
+Update: As described in System requirements for System Center 2016 – Service Manager, Service Manager 2016 supports both Windows Server 2016 and Windows Server 2016 with Desktop Experience.

 For example data processing throughput has been improved massively since Service Manager 2016 now better utilizes SQL Server: